thyeem/longshot/README.md

 $ ./longshot run 5994471abb01112afcc18159f6cc74b4f511b99806da59b3caf5a9c173cacfc5
 Not found

-## If you don't know the key length, use deep search. (--deep)
+## If you don't know the exact key length, use deep search. (--deep)
+## In most cases, it is difficult to know the length of the preimage.
-## It will try to search with less than or equal to the given length.
+## It will try to search by increasing length of search
 $ ./longshot run --deep 5994471abb01112afcc18159f6cc74b4f511b99806da59b3caf5a9c173cacfc5
 Found  12345
 ```